Campus Improvement Plan

 Strategy 1: Fifth grade students who are eligible will participate in ConocoPhillips math tutoring, SBAI after school math and engineering club.

-Strategy's Expected Result/Impact: The number of 5th graders qualifying for Advanced courses in sixth grade will increase.
+Strategy's Expected Result/Impact: Increase in the number of 5th graders qualifying for Advanced courses in sixth grade.

 Staff Responsible for Monitoring: Interventionists, SBAI Administrators, Classroom Teachers, Administrators